UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-oo.rst

 You should expect to re-use a lot of the command line interface code, while refactoring most of the logic code.

-If you are not sure at the start what functionality you data classes will need, you can start with the CLI code, and as you find the need for a function, add it to your data classes (after writing a test first, of course).
+If you are not sure at the start what functionality you data classes will need, you can start with the CLI code, and as you find the need for a function, add it to your model classes (after writing a test first, of course).

 Exercise Guidelines
 ===================

-OO mailroom is the final project for the class.
+OO mailroom is the final step in the mailroom project.
+And you are near the end of the class.

 So this is your chance to really do things "right".
 Strive to make this code as good, by every definition, as you can.
+If you have gotten feedback from your instructors, now is the chance to incorporate recommended changes.

 With that in mind: